4K1D3V/Pl-Hide-Pro/Group.md

 ## Inheritance

-In the "**included-groups**" section you can add other groups.
+In the "**inherited-groups**" section you can add other groups.
-The commands and tab completion from the "included groups" will be added to this group.
+The commands and tab completion from the "inherited groups" will be added to this group.
 Note that the implemented groups **implement their implemented groups**!​
 So the inheritance is recursive means: if you have, for example, 3 groups: Default, Moderator, Admin.
 Moderator inherits from Default and Admin inherits from Moderator, then Admin also inherits the Default group, since Moderator inherits it

 ## Group merging